-2 heat settings, 70° oscillation function, 8-hour timer, adjustable thermostat
+2 heat settings, 80° oscillation function, Adjustable thermostat

 The model comes equipped with 4 different settings.
 Aside from the usual low and high modes, you can get the same levels with the added benefit of 60° oscillation.

 Doesn't include a ventilation setting or a swing mode.

 This Pro Breeze heater uses a ceramic element to deliver quick and non-dry warmth to your home, doing so efficiently and according to the setting you input.
 It's not the cheapest option out there but the quality build, good safety features, and versatility definitely make it worth your consideration.